 UH Pain Management Services is a multidisciplinary initiative that includes top-rated pain management doctors from anesthesiology, behavioral health, emergency medicine, pediatrics, primary care, surgery and UH Connor Integrative Health Network to treat and manage chronic pain.
 Learn more about Pain Management Services at University Hospitals.

-Listen to our free webinars to learn more about chronic pain in adults, its causes and non-surgical and surgical treatments with Lisa Brown, MD, Comprehensive Pain Management at UH Geauga Medical Center and Kutaiba Tabbaa, MD, Director of the Comprehensive Pain Management Center at UH Parma Medical Center.
+Listen to our free webinars to learn more about chronic pain in adults, its causes and non-surgical and surgical treatments with Lisa Brown, MD, Comprehensive Pain Management at UH Geauga Medical Center, a campus of UH Regional Hospitals and Kutaiba Tabbaa, MD, Director of the Comprehensive Pain Management Center at UH Parma Medical Center.